1993 Torneo Descentralizado: Second leg

+Deportivo Sipesa, Sport Boys and Sporting Cristal qualified for the Liguilla Pre-Libertadores.

 Liguilla Pre-Libertadores

 Alianza Lima started the Liguilla with a bonus point.
 Alianza Lima and Sporting Cristal tied for first placed, forcing a playoff match to determine the second Peruvian club in the 1994 Copa Libertadores.
 Although Sporting Cristal lost the playoff match, they qualified for the 1994 Copa CONMEBOL after Deportivo Municipal declined to play in it.